-- Discovery motions.
+- i.
+Discovery motions.
 For discovery motions, follow Local Civil Rule 37.2, which requires the moving party to request an informal conference with the Court before the filing of any such motion.
 Strict adherence to Fed.
 R. Civ.
 P. 37(a)(1), the "meet and confer" rule, is required.
 The parties should be prepared to describe the time, place, and duration of the meeting, and to identify the counsel involved. - ii.
 Summary Judgment motions.
 A pre-motion conference is required before making a motion for summary judgment.
 To request a premotion conference, the moving party shall file, on ECF, a lettermotion for a conference, not to exceed 3 pages, setting forth the basis for the anticipated motion.
-Unless otherwise ordered by the Court, within 7 business days, the opposing party shall file a letter response on ECF, also not to exceed 3 pages, setting forth its position.
+Unless otherwise ordered by the Court, within 7 business days, the opposing party shall file a letter

-- iii.
+- response on ECF, also not to exceed 3 pages, setting forth its position. - iii.
 Other substantive motions.
 A pre-motion conference is not required for other substantive motions. - C. Memoranda of Law.
 The Court encourages and appreciates brevity.
-Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 25 pages, and reply memoranda are limited to 10 pages.
-Memoranda of 10 pages or more shall contain a table of contents and a table of authorities, neither of which shall count against the page limit.
-All memoranda of law shall be in 12point font or larger and be double-spaced, and shall have one inch margins on all sides.
-Unless prior permission has been granted, sur-reply memoranda will not be accepted.
+Unless prior permission has been granted, memoranda of law shall comply with the formatting and length requirements set forth in Local Civil Rule 7.1(c).
+Memoranda of 3,500 words or more shall contain a table of contents and a table of authorities.
+Unless prior permission has been granted, sur-reply memoranda will not be accepted. - i.
+Motions for reconsideration shall comply with the formatting and length requirements set forth in Local Civil Rule 6.3.